ngnrsaa/qflex/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

-For contributions to qFlex covered by NASA copyright (whereas indicated), an additional [NASA CLA](nasa-cla/) is required.
+For contributions to qFlex files covered by NASA copyright (whereas indicated), an additional [NASA CLA](nasa-cla/) is required.

 ## Pull Request Process and Code Review